 Although direct trends in precipitation and evaporation are difficult to measure with the available records, the observed oceanic surface salinity, which is strongly dependent on the difference between evaporation and precipitation, shows significant trends (TFE.1, Figure 1).
-The spatial patterns of the salinity trends since 1950 are very similar to the mean salinity and the mean distribution of evaporation minus precipitation: regions of high salinity where evaporation dominates have become more saline, while regions of low salinity where rainfall dominates have become fresher (TFE.1, Figure 1).
-This provides indirect evidence that the pattern of evaporation minus precipitation over the oceans has been enhanced since the 1950s (medium confidence).
+The spatial patterns of the salinity trends since 1950, the mean salinity and the mean distribution of evaporation-precipitation are similar to each other: regions of high salinity where evaporation dominates have become more saline, while regions of low salinity where rainfall dominates have become fresher (TFE.1, Figure 1).
+This provides indirect evidence that the pattern of evaporation-precipitation over the oceans has been enhanced since the 1950s (medium confidence).
 The inferred changes in evaporation minus precipitation are consistent with the observed increased water vapour content of the warmer air.
-It is very likely that observed changes in surface and subsurface salinity are due in part to anthropogenic climate forcings. {2.5, 3.3.2-3.3.4, 3.4, 3.9, 10.4.2; FAQ 3.2}
+It is very likely that observed changes in surface and subsurface salinity are due in part to anthropogenic increases in forcings. {2.5, 3.3.2, 3.3.3, 3.3.4, 3.4, 3.9, 10.4.2; FAQ 3.3}